artemiscloud/activemq-artemis-operator/docs/help/operator.md

 must be **logging.properties** and the value must of the full content of the logging configuration.
 (The broker is using slf4j with log4j2 binding so the content should be log4j2's configuration in Java's properties file format).

-Then you need to give the name of the configmap or secret in the broker custom resource.
+Then you need to give the name of the configmap or secret in the broker custom resource via **extraMounts**.
 For example

 `for configmap`
 ```yaml